ccs-amsterdam/r-course-material/tutorials/R_spec-curve-analysis.md

 So far, our specification are only based on choosing different measures, models, and control variables.
-The real power of `specr`, however, is only visible if we start to understand the argument “subset” in the `run_specs()` function.
+The real power of `specr`, however, is only visible if we start to understand the argument “subset” in the `setup()` function.
 This allows us to pass “grouping variables”.
 Specr will then compute all combinations for each of these groups (as well as across all).
 This is of course convenient, when we have grouping variables such as age or gender, but it can also be used for other things.
 For example, we can create a second data set, in which outliers are removed, add it to the original data set (dont forget to produce a